Dmitry Peskov: Personal life

 In 1988, Peskov married Anastasia Budyonnaya, the granddaughter of Soviet military commander Semyon Budyonny.
-Their son, Nikolay Peskov (born 1990), is a former conscript in Russia's Strategic Rocket Forces.
-In 2017, Nikolay's opulent lifestyle was criticized by Russian opposition politician Alexei Navalny.
+Their son, Nikolay Peskov (born 1990), is a former conscript in Russia's Strategic Rocket Forces, and reportedly served in the Wagner Group, although his Tesla Model X was repeatedly caught violating speed limits in Moscow at the same time he was allegedly serving on the war front in Ukraine.
 Peskov's second wife was Ekaterina Solotsynskaya.
-Their daughter, Elizaveta Peskova (born 1998), is an assistant to far-right Aymeric Chauprade, a French Member of the European Parliament.
-After the 2022 Russian invasion of Ukraine, Elizaveta posted the words "no to war" to her Instagram page, and deleted it shortly afterwards.
+Their daughter, Elizaveta "Liza" Peskova (born 1998), is an assistant to far-right Aymeric Chauprade, a French Member of the European Parliament.
+After the Russian invasion of Ukraine in February 2022, Elizaveta posted the words "no to war" to her Instagram page, and deleted it shortly afterwards.
+Peskova owns a company in Russia called "Centrum Moscow", whose revenue increased 70 times for the 2022 fiscal year, with Elizaveta earning a record 137 million rubles.
+This is 70 times the level of revenue for the previous year.
 Peskov and Solotsynskaya also have two sons, Mika and Deni.
 Deni resides in Paris.

 In August 2014, Peskov had a daughter, Nadya, with Olympic Champion ice dancer Tatiana Navka.
 In July 2015, Peskov and Navka became engaged.
 Navka holds citizenship with both Russia and the United States.
 They married on 1 August 2015, after Peskov finalized the divorce with his second wife.
 A Sobesednik article stated that their marriage occurred in June 2015.
 Aside from his native Russian language, Peskov is fluent in English, Turkish and Arabic.
 On 12 May 2020, Peskov was admitted to hospital after testing positive for COVID-19.
 He recovered and was discharged on 25 May.